strengejacke/sjmisc/README.md

 The functions of **sjmisc** are designed to work together seamlessly with other packes from the tidyverse, like **dplyr**.
 For instance, you can use the functions from **sjmisc** both within a pipe-workflow to manipulate data frames, or to create new variables with `mutate()`.
 See `vignette("design_philosophy", "sjmisc")` for more details.

+## Contributing to the package

+Please follow [this guide](CONTRIBUNTING.md) if you like to contribute to this package.

 ## Installation

 ### Latest development build